-And while these early winemakers produced wines from Washington grapes, they planted mostly Pinot noir, some Riesling and Chardonnay.
-For the early settlers here the prize was, and always has been, Pinot noir.
+And while these early winemakers produced wines from Washington grapes, they planted mostly Pinot noir, along with other varieties including Chardonnay, Pinot gris and Riesling.

 It was not an easy beginning.
 Oregon wine quality was erratic in the early days.
 At their best, most wines did not meet the expectations of consumers more accustomed to the bigger, richer style standards set by the new wave of premium California wineries.
 The opening of Nick's Italian Café in McMinnville in February of 1977 helped enhance the image of local wines.
 Nick's met with favorable reviews and lured Portlanders to the country to sample its delicious Italian food.
 Owner Nick Peirano embraced the new wineries, and his was the first restaurant in the area to feature their wines.
 Local winemakers found in Nick's not only an ambassador, but also a place to gather and share their news, information, plans and dreams.
 Nick's is now a James Beard award-winning restaurant.